Guidance

 If a field in the spreadsheet does not apply to you, leave it blank.

-For a single donation, you need to include the date the donation was received.
-But if an individual donor makes regular donations to your charity or CASC, or if you’re submitting aggregated donations, enter the date of the last donation received.
+For a single donation, you need to include the date you received the donation.
+For regular or aggregated donations, enter the date of the last one.

 You can also enter the total amount for the donor over the period you are claiming for.
 You may need to show a different date if these donations cover more than one accounting period.

-You’ll need to find out the postcode for UK addresses either from the donor or by using the Royal Mail’s free online postcode finder, and note them in your records.
+You’ll need to find the postcodes for UK addresses from the donor or through Royal Mail’s free online postcodes finder.
+Note them in your records.

 Aggregated donations

 You can ‘aggregate’ (add together) donations of £20 or less from different donors and show them as one entry on the spreadsheet.
-The total donation on one line cannot be higher than £1,000 and the total cannot include donations associated with admissions to charity visitor attractions.
+The total donation on one line cannot:

 To claim Gift Aid on aggregated donations, do not enter the name and address of individual donors as this will slow down your repayment claim.
 Instead you must enter: